 Besides reliable cooperation, the future technical partner should ensure the security of your banking app and consumer data.
 From the beginning, try to assess their understanding of the digital banking environment and the regulations and standards they may have to follow, such as GDPR, PCI DSS, PSD2, ISO/IEC 27001, etc.

-Your banking app developers should be not only skilled in programming in certain languages or working with selected frameworks and toolkits.
-They should also advise you and choose the most appropriate technologies for your project.
 For example, they may suggest the optimal tech stack for faster development and shorter time-to-market, saving money, etc., as well as third-party services to integrate, the right processor for easy payments through the app, and so forth.

 You can find more tips on hiring fintech professionals here.

-If you have an online banking service, you may be tempted to replicate it for use on mobile devices.
-A startup may wish to make a rival’s product “but better/prettier/with AR/etc.” These are risky approaches to building a mobile banking solution.
 Instead of a lengthy and costly development of a feature-rich product, it is wiser to limit the first version to the minimum that meets the users’ primary needs.
 An MVP allows testing the overall conception and the demand at minimum cost.

 The purpose of the discovery stage is to figure out ways to make the product competitive, prioritize the features, document the requirements, and even come up with the first version of the interface.

 A banks’ mobile app can do with the core feature set: its customers only expect to perform several habitual tasks on the go and can wait for the bank to extend the functionality gradually.
-It’s easy to discover the most popular features by analyzing the existing users’ interactions with the web app on their mobile devices.
-Communication with the bank customers will help identify areas for improvement.

 It’s also helpful to look for the best-rated banking apps in your region on Apple’s App Store and Google Play.
 Exploring quality products, you may come up with ideas to improve your own.